 For starters, do we even need to mention that bankruptcy isn’t for everyone?
 Let’s get this out of the way first: Nobody wants to file bankruptcy if they don’t have to.
 Quite the contrary is true based on my personal observation as a bankruptcy attorney in Omaha for the last 24 plus years.
 But, sometimes it is necessary to start over again.
 So many people have worked very hard and sacrificed significantly and they shouldn’t let the hard economic times ruin the rest of their lives.

-Bankruptcy is financial surgery.
-Sometimes it is necessary.
+Bankruptcy is financial surgery and sometimes it is necessary

 The thought of “going under the knife” for a medical operation is just downright scary!
 But how many people would avoid having life saving open heart surgery because of that fear?
 Maybe more than we think, but the point is that there are times when drastic action is necessary to try and make your life better again.
 And, sometimes that means a major “financial operation” is necessary.

 5 signs that bankruptcy may be the right option